 Issuer: BofA Finance Guarantor: BAC Denominations: The Notes will be issued in minimum denominations of \$1,000 and whole multiples of \$1,000 in excess thereof.
 Term: Approximately 2 years, unless previously automatically called.
 Underlying: The S&P 500 ® Index (Bloomberg symbol: "SPX"), a price return index.
-Pricing Date: April 30, 2024 Issue Date: May 3, 2024 Valuation Date: April 30, 2026, subject to postponement as described under "Description of the Notes-Certain Terms of the Notes-Events Relating to Observation Dates" in the accompanying product supplement.
-Maturity Date: May 5, 2026 Starting Value: 5,035.69.
+Pricing Date: May 31, 2024 Issue Date: June 5, 2024 Valuation Date: June 1, 2026, subject to postponement as described under "Description of the Notes-Certain Terms of the Notes-Events Relating to Observation Dates" in the accompanying product supplement.
+Maturity Date: June 4, 2026 Starting Value: The closing level of the Underlying on the pricing date.
 Observation Value: The closing level of the Underlying on the Observation Date, as determined by the calculation agent.
 Ending Value: The closing level of the Underlying on the Valuation Date, as determined by the calculation agent.
-Call Value: SPX: 5,035.69, which is 100% of the Starting Value.
-Redemption Barrier: SPX: 5,035.69, which is 100% of the Starting Value.
-Threshold Value: SPX: 4,028.55, which is 80% of the Starting Value (rounded to two decimal places).
+Call Value: 100% of the Starting Value.
+Redemption Barrier: 100% of the Starting Value.
+Threshold Value: 80% of the Starting Value.
 Automatic Call: All (but not less than all) of the Notes will be automatically called at an amount equal to the Call Amount if the Observation Value of the Underlying is greater than or equal to the Call Value on the Observation Date.
 If the Notes are automatically called, the Call Amount will be paid on the Call Settlement Date.
 No further amounts will be payable following an Automatic Call.
 Upside Participation Rate: 150%.
-Redemption Amount: If the Notes have not been automatically called prior to maturity, the Redemption Amount per \$1,000 in principal amount of Notes will be: a) If the Ending Value of the Underlying is greater than the Redemption Barrier: $1,000 + [1,000 ext{ w} Upside Particiation Rate ext{ w} Underlying Return], or$ b) If the Ending Value of the Underlying is equal to or less than the Redemption Barrier but greater than or equal to the Threshold Value:
+Redemption Amount: If the Notes have not been automatically called prior to maturity, the Redemption Amount per \$1,000 in principal amount of Notes will be: a) If the Ending Value of the Underlying is greater than the Redemption Barrier: \$1,000 + [\$1,000 x Upside Particiation Rate x Underlying Return]; or b) If the Ending Value of the Underlying is equal to or less than the Redemption Barrier but greater than or equal to the Threshold Value: